 - You must be able to effectively communicate in English/French.

-- You must have knowledge of Canadian responsibilities and privileges of a Canadian citizen and must be able to show that in English/French.
+- You must have knowledge of the Canadian responsibilities and privileges of a Canadian citizen and must be able to show that in English/French.

 NOTE: Requirements of ability to communicate in English/French can be waived off if you are 55 or above at the time of applying.
 If you are unable to provide evidence of language ability due to deafness you must submit an audiogram by an attested Canadian audiologist.
 In case an applicant faces other disabilities hindering his/her language ability must provide documentary evidence proving his/her disabilities.